saadqbal/react-native-notification-sounds/README.md

 /*
 get the list of System notification sounds.
 This function returns an array the array contains Title, Url, SoundID You can pass the following values to the getNotifications:
-1. notification: get the list of notifictaion sounds
+1. notification: get the list of notification sounds
 2. ringtone: get the list of ringtones
-3. alarm: get the list of alarm sounds (andoid only) */ NotificationSounds.getNotifications('notification').then(soundsList  => {
+3. alarm: get the list of alarm sounds (android only) */ NotificationSounds.getNotifications('notification').then(soundsList  => {
 	console.warn('SOUNDS', JSON.stringify(soundsList));